aasalamm/CSV_Drawing_Robot/README.md

 ## Overview
 This project aims to draw shapes based on a CSV file input with coordinates of points in the drawing.
 Once a file is chosen, the drawing is plotted and the coordinates are passed into an Inverse Kinematics solver to find the angles the motors need to be.
 This happens for each coordinate until the drawing is complete

+## Drawing
+Reads all coordinates from CSV file, plots the drawing, and passes coordinantes one by one to Inverse Kinematics Function

 ## Inverse Kinematics
 Consists of a two DOF RR robot arm.